The virtue of saying there is no god but Allah

 Source: sunnah.com

-Answer: It is permissible, but the best and most complete form of gratitude in Islam is to say “JazakAllahu khayran” (May Allah reward you with goodness), as it combines worldly appreciation with a supplication for reward.
+It is permissible, but the most complete form of gratitude in Islam is to say “JazakAllahu khayran” — meaning “May Allah reward you with goodness.”

 Source: IslamWeb Fatwa No. 115457